Is vitamin D insufficiency hereditary?

 Vitamin D can also be obtained in small amounts through diet but not enough to meet all your vitamin D requirements.1 Maintaining adequate vitamin D levels, for most people, can be achieved from sun exposure experienced during regular daily activities and incidental exposure.2

-Nevertheless, vitamin D deficiencies are a concern in Australia and factors that may increase a person’s risk of developing a deficiency include:3
+Nevertheless, vitamin D deficiencies are a concern in Australia and factors that may increase a person’s risk of developing a insufficiency include:3

 - Having very dark skin